itfanr/ros2-wiki/Managed-Nodes.md

 ROS2 introduces the concept of managed nodes, also called `LifecycleNode`s.
 In the following tutorial, we explain the purpose of these nodes, what makes them different from regular nodes and how they comply to a lifecycle management.
 Managed nodes are scoped within a state machine of a finite amount of states.
 These states can be changed by invoking a transition id which indicates the succeeding consecutive state.
 The state machine is implemented as described at the [ROS2 design page](http://design.ros2.org/articles/node_lifecycle.html) Our implementation differentiates between `Primary States` and `Transition States`.
 Primary States are supposed to be steady states in which any node can do the respected task.
-On the other hand, Transition States are meant as temporary intermediate states in between transitions.
+On the other hand, Transition States are meant as temporary intermediate states attached to a transition.
 The result of these intermediate states are used to indicate whether a transition between two primary states is considered successful or not.
 Thus, any managed node can be in one of the following states:

 Primary States (steady states):
 * unconfigured